-159 [Comment to Article 23.5.12.7: Public authorities are not Signatories to the Code.
+^{121 [}Comment to Article 24.1.12.6: Public authorities are not Signatories to the Code.
 In accordance with Article 11(c) of the UNESCO Convention, however, State Parties shall, where appropriate, withhold some or all financial or other sport-related support from any sports organization or anti-doping organization that is not in compliance with the Code.]

-- 23.5.12.9 Where the Signatory is an International Federation: exclusion of the following Persons from participation in or attendance at the Olympic Games and the Paralympic Games and/or other multi-sport Events for a specified period the Representatives of that International Federation and/or the Athletes and Athlete Support Personnel participating in the International Federation's sport (or in one or more disciplines of that sport). - 23.5.12.10 Where the Signatory is a Major Event Organization:

-(a) Special Monitoring or Supervision or Takeover of the Major Event Organization's Anti-Doping Program at the next edition(s) of its Event; and/or

-(b) loss of eligibility to receive funding and other benefits from and/or the recognition/membership/patronage (as applicable) of the International Olympic Committee, the International Paralympic Committee, the Association of National Olympic Committees, or other patron body; and/or

-(c) loss of recognition of its Event as a qualifying event for the Olympic Games or the Paralympic Games.

-- 23.5.12.11 Suspension of recognition by the Olympic Movement and/or of membership of the Paralympic Movement. - 23.5.13 Other Consequences
+- (b) Signatories shall ensure that they have due authority under their statutes, rules and regulations, and/or hosting agreements, to comply with this requirement (including a right in any hosting agreement to cancel the agreement without penalty where the relevant country has been ruled ineligible to host the event). - 24.1.12.8 Where the Signatory is a National Anti-Doping Organization or a National Olympic Committee or a National Paralympic Committee: exclusion of the following Persons from participation in or attendance at the Olympic Games and the Paralympic Games and/or other specified Events, World Championships, regional or continental championships and/or any other International Events for a specified period. - (a) the National Olympic Committee and/or National Paralympic Committee of the Signatory's country; - (b) the Representatives of that country and/or of the National Olympic Committee and/or National Paralympic Committee of that country; and/or - (c) the Athletes and Athlete Support Personnel affiliated to that country and/or to the National Olympic Committee and/or National Paralympic Committee and/or National Federation of that country. - Where the Signatory is an International Federation: exclusion of the following Persons from participation in or attendance at the Olympic Games and the Paralympic Games and/or other Events for a specified period the Representatives of that International Federation and/or the Athletes and Athlete Support Personnel participating in the International Federation's sport (or in one or more disciplines of that sport). - 24.1.12.10 Where the Signatory is a Major Event Organization: - (a) Special Monitoring or Supervision or Takeover of the Major Event Organization's Anti-Doping Activities at the next edition(s) of its Event; and/or - (b) Suspension or loss of eligibility to receive funding and other benefits from and/or the recognition/membership/patronage (as applicable) of the International Olympic Committee, the International Paralympic Committee, the Association of National Olympic Committees, or other patron body; and/or - (c) loss of recognition of its Event as a qualifying event for the Olympic Games or the Paralympic Games. - 24.1.12.11 Suspension of recognition by the Olympic Movement and/or of membership of the Paralympic Movement.

-Governments and Signatories and associations of Signatories may impose additional consequences within their respective spheres of authority for non-compliance by Signatories, provided that this does not compromise or restrict in any way the ability to apply consequences in accordance with this Article 23.5.160
+Governments and Signatories and associations of Signatories may impose additional consequences within their respective spheres of authority for non-compliance by Signatories, provided that this does not compromise or restrict in any way the ability to apply consequences in accordance with this Article 24.1.122